Soumyaanoop/Sales-Data-Analysis/README.md

  ## steps

   ### Data Analysis using SQL

-1) I use dump sql file as data set. so I imort this dump sql file into MySQL.
+I use dump sql file as data set. so I import this dump sql file into MySQL.
 It will create entire data base along with the records in the system.
 Sales is the database name and it has 5 tables.
 Names of the tables are Customers, Date, Markets, Products and Transactions.

   show the records from customers table
    ```sql